 Federal regulators are assumed to have exclusive jurisdiction over transmission.
 This assumption has been made for the purpose of analytical convenience as much as anything else.
-Although not absolutely convincing, an argument in favor of the federal regulation of transmission is based on the observation that bilateral contracts between buyers and sellers of wholesale power would never exist if the buyers could not arrange for the delivery of this power to their distribution gateways, and if the sellers could not arrange for the delivery of their power to the transmission gateways.
-Therefore, it seems reasonable that the same authority that regulates the sale of wholesale power also should regulate the sale of transmission-access and transmission services.
+Although not absolutely convincing, an argument in favor of the federal regulation of transmission is based on the observation that bilateral contracts between buyers and sellers of wholesale power would never exist if the buyers could not arrange for the delivery of this power to their distribution gateways, and if the sellers could not arrange for the delivery of their power to the transmission gateways.3 Therefore, it seems reasonable that the same authority that regulates the sale of wholesale power also should regulate the sale of transmission-access and transmission services.
+Because federal authorities currently regulate the sale of wholesale power to rural cooperatives, municipally-owned utilities, and investor-owned utilities, it seems reasonable to extend their reach to transmission-access and transmission services.

-9 There is no proof or argument that establishes undeniably that transmission must be regulated by the FERC, just as there is no proof that transmission should be regulated by state authorities.
+3 There is no proof or argument that establishes undeniably that transmission must be regulated by the FERC, just as there is no proof that transmission should be regulated by state authorities.
 Consequently, it is possible that the regulation of unbundled transmission services might be shared among state and federal authorities.